transducer/zenroom-cljs-demo/blogpost.md

 ## ☕ Conclusion

-With the right configuration we can run Zenroom easily from ClojureScript tooling thanks to the npm package with JavaScript bindings.
+With the right configuration we can run Zenroom from ClojureScript tooling thanks to the Zenroom npm package with JavaScript bindings.

 The source code of the full example is available at [https://www.github.com/transducer/zenroom-example](https://www.github.com/transducer/zenroom-example).